openqasm/openqasm/source/language/subroutines.rst

 All arguments are declared together with their type.
 For example, ``qubit ancilla`` defines a quantum bit argument named ``ancilla``.

-A given qubit can passed at most once in any subroutine call.
+A given qubit can be passed at most once in any subroutine call.
 Different ``qubit`` arguments (whether single bits or registers) cannot refer to the same underlying qubit in a call.